 About Me

-I’m interested in communication and how we use it efficiently.
-My research explores the congitive mechanisms that underpin our ability to understand and produce language.
-During my PhD, I was particularly focused on how information encoded in the lexical and non-lexical channels of spoken communication affects perception, and applying these insights to better model human language comprehension as well as guide the development of efficient, perceptually-motivated representations of multi-channel communicative signals.
+Alongside speech safety, my research explores the congitive mechanisms that underpin our ability to understand and produce language.
+During my PhD, I was particularly focused on how information encoded in the lexical and non-lexical channels of spoken communication affects perception.
+I applied these insights to better model human language comprehension as well as guide the development of efficient, perceptually-motivated representations of multi-channel communicative signals.

 Translation: Spoken conversation is one of the most fundamental means we have for information transmission.
 How can we make use of information encoded in both [what words we say]Lexical and [how we say them]Non-lexical to better understand human communication and augment human-machine interactions?